microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 When dealing with deeply nested brackets in VS Code, it can be painful to figure out which brackets match and which do not.

-To solve this problem, [ConraadS](https://github.com/CoenraadS) developed the [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) extension and published it in 2016 to the VS Code Marketplace.
+To solve this problem, [CoenraadS](https://github.com/CoenraadS) developed the [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) extension to colorize matching brackets and published it in 2016 to the VS Code Marketplace.
 This extension became very popular and now has over 6 million installs.
-To address performance and accuracy problems ConraadS followed up with a [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) which now also has over 3 millions of installs.
+To address performance and accuracy problems, CoenraadS followed up with [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) which now also has over 3 millions of installs.

-The bracket pair colorizer is a good example of the power of VS Code's extensibility and makes heavy use of the VS Code [Decoration API](https://code.visualstudio.com/api/references/vscode-api#TextEditor.setDecorations) to colorize the brackets and to show the scope lines.
+The Bracket Pair Colorizer extension is a good example of the power of VS Code's extensibility and makes heavy use of the VS Code [Decoration API](https://code.visualstudio.com/api/references/vscode-api#TextEditor.setDecorations) to colorize brackets.

 ![Comparing Colorization On vs. Off](./on-off-comparison.drawio.svg)

 We are pleased to see that the VS Code Marketplace offers many more such community-provided extensions, all of which help identify matching bracket pairs in very creative ways (such as [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), [Subtle Match Brackets](https://marketplace.visualstudio.com/items?itemName=rafamel.subtle-brackets), [Bracket Highlighter](https://marketplace.visualstudio.com/items?itemName=Durzn.brackethighlighter), [Blockman](https://marketplace.visualstudio.com/items?itemName=leodevbro.blockman) or [Bracket Lens](https://marketplace.visualstudio.com/items?itemName=wraith13.bracket-lens))!
 This variety of extensions shows that there is a real desire by VS Code users to get better support for brackets.

+### The Performance Problem

-Unfortunately, the original Bracket Pair Colorizer extension has a serious performance problem with large files: When inserting a single bracket at the beginning of the infamous [checker.ts](https://github.com/microsoft/TypeScript/blob/8362a0f929d74ff46828016ec67c05744a8dbb3c/src/compiler/checker.ts) file (which has about 42k lines and a size of 2.5 MB), it takes about 10 seconds until the colors of the bracket pairs update.
+Unfortunately, the Bracket Pair Colorizer extension has a serious performance problem with large files: When inserting a single bracket at the beginning of the infamous [checker.ts](https://github.com/microsoft/TypeScript/blob/8362a0f929d74ff46828016ec67c05744a8dbb3c/src/compiler/checker.ts) file, which has more than 42k lines of code, it takes about 10 seconds until the colors of all bracket pairs update.
 During these 10 seconds of processing, the extension host process burns at 100% CPU and all features that are powered by extensions, such as auto-completion or diagnostics, stop functioning.
-[Thanks to VS Code's architecture however](https://code.visualstudio.com/api/advanced-topics/extension-host#stability-and-performance), the UI remains responsive!
+Luckily, [VS Code's architecture](https://code.visualstudio.com/api/advanced-topics/extension-host#stability-and-performance) ensures that the UI remains responsive and documents can still be saved to disk!

-CoenraadS was aware of this and to increase speed and accuracy the version 2 of the extension reused the token and bracket parsing engine from VS Code.
+CoenraadS was aware of this performance issue and to increase speed and accuracy, the version 2 of the extension reuses the token and bracket parsing engine from VS Code.
 However, the performance problem stayed.

-Notice how long it takes until the colors reflect the new nesting levels after inserting `{` at the beginning:
+Even in Bracket Pair Colorizer 2, it takes some time until the colors reflect the new nesting levels after inserting `{` at the beginning of the file:

 ![Extension needs more than 10 seconds to process text changes in checker.ts](./checker_ts-extension.gif)

-While we would have loved to just improve the performance of the existing extension, the asynchronous communication between the renderer and the extension-host severly limits how fast bracket bair colorization can be.
+While we would have loved to just improve the performance of the extension, the asynchronous communication between the renderer and the extension-host severly limits how fast bracket bair colorization can be.
 In particular, bracket pair colors should not be requested asynchronously as soon as they appear in the viewport, as this would have caused visible flickering.
-A more detailed analysis of the advantages and disadvantages of each approach can be found [here](https://github.com/microsoft/vscode/issues/128465#issuecomment-879089188).
+A discussion of this can be found [here](https://github.com/microsoft/vscode/issues/128465#issuecomment-879089188).

+### What We Did

-Instead, we reimplemented the extension in the core of VS Code and brought this time down to less than a millisecond - in this particular example, that is more than 10,000 times faster!
+Instead, we re-implemented the extension in the core of VS Code and could bring this time down to less than a millisecond - in this particular example, that is more than 10,000 times faster!

 Now, updates are no longer noticeable, even for files with hundreds of thousands of bracket pairs!
 Notice how the bracket-color in line 42,788 reflects the new nesting level immediately after typing `{` in line 2: